-1. The function value is specific to the storage format of matrix a; some storage formats employ padding, thus the returned value for the same matrix may be different for different storage choices.

-$\operatorname{get_size}$ - Get maximum number of nonzero elements in a sparse matrix sizeof - Get memory occupation in bytes of a sparse matrix
+- 1. The function value is specific to the storage format of matrix a; some storage formats employ padding, thus the returned value for the same matrix may be different for different storage choices. - 3.2.5 get_size Get maximum number of nonzero elements in a sparse matrix maxnz = a%get_size()

-'''

-maxnz = a%get_size()

-'''